 Voigtlander Nokton 50mm f1.5 II – This is a much different lens, being more of a portrait 50mm than a classic character lens.
 The Voigtlander uses an aspherical design and will outperform this lens in sharpness at comparable apertures, but, it just has a totally different rendering and some bokeh that can get very strange and distracting at times.

 Zeiss Planar 50mm f2 – Also a non aspherical design.
 The Zeiss has been around a long time and has a really nice build quality.
-Zeiss lenses have a very strong mid-to-shadow contrast, so the Planar will have a very different look.
+Zeiss lenses have a very strong mid-to-shadow contrast, so the Planar looks very different.
 The Zeiss has better CA and flaring control but the worst distortion.
 I also like the bokeh a little more on the Kipon lens.

 Leica Summicron 50mm f2 – I don’t have this lens, but it will be very similar to the Zeiss but with different coatings for a different look.